Florida USA Information - Page 2

 The first Native American villages are dated at around 5000 BC.
 Florida's Native Americans continued to live their traditional way of life until the first Europeans landed in the early sixteenth century.

 In 1513 Juan Ponce de Leon claimed Florida for Spain.
 The British began to move into Florida in the early eighteenth century.
 After the Seven Years' War, in 1763, Spain gave Florida to Britain in exchange for Havana (Cuba).
-In 1783 Britain returned Florida to Spain in exchange for the Bahamas and Gibraltar.

 The original Native American population was largely killed off by the invading Spanish, English and Americans.
 Tribes arriving from the west, known as Seminoles, replaced them.
 Between 1817 and 1855 there were various wars between the Native Americans and the colonists.